xarantolus/TUM-userscripts/README.md

 There are two ways of installing a script:

 The easy way
-1. Open the link of the script
+1. Click the link to the script (should open the "raw" file)
-2. The Addon manager will prompt you if you want to install the script
+2. The user script manager will prompt you if you want to install the script
 3. Click "Confirm installation"

 The manual way